 We expect to initiate a single-arm proof-of-concept Phase 1b Photosensitive Epilepsy (PSE) trial in the second half of 2021 with topline data by the first half of 2022.
 Pharmacological effects in photosensitive epilepsy proof-of-concept trials are correlated with a higher likelihood that positive results will be observed in the clinical epilepsy population.
 As such, it has historically been utilized as a tool to quantitatively predict efficacy at certain dose levels in epilepsy.
-Assuming the results of this trial are positive, we plan to initiate a Phase 2 clinical trial in patients with focal onset seizures in 2022.
+Assuming the results of this trial are positive, we plan to initiate a Phase 2 clinical trial in patients with focal onset seizures in the first half of 2023.

-We expect to initiate a randomized, placebo-controlled, Phase 2a proof-of-concept trial of ETX-155 in moderate-to-severe MDD patients in the second half of 2021 with topline data in the second half of 2022.
-Further, we expect to initiate a randomized, placebo-controlled, Phase 2a proof-of-concept trial of ETX-155 in patients with PMD in the first half of 2022 with topline data in the first half of 2023.
+We expect to initiate a randomized, placebo-controlled, Phase 2a proof-of-concept trial of ETX-155 in moderate-to-severe MDD patients in the second half of 2021 with topline data in the first half of 2023.
+Further, we expect to initiate a randomized, placebo-controlled, Phase 2a proof-of-concept trial of ETX-155 in patients with PMD in the second half of 2021 with topline data in the first half of 2021 with topline data in the first half of 2021 with topline data in the second half of 2021 with topline data in the first half of 2021 with topline data in the first half of 2021 with topline data in the first half of 2021 with topline data in the first half of 2023.